phphd/exceptional-matcher/README.md

 [![Packagist Downloads](https://img.shields.io/packagist/dt/phphd/exceptional-validation.svg)](https://packagist.org/packages/phphd/exceptional-validation)
 [![Licence](https://img.shields.io/github/license/phphd/exceptional-validation.svg)](https://github.com/phphd/exceptional-validation/blob/main/LICENSE)

-Library, that bridges your business logic validation rules with user interface by _capturing domain exceptions_ and converting them into ordered validation errors.
-You don't have to duplicate validation rules in your application/ui layers, nor to create custom validators, since it _automatically maps the exceptions to the relevant form fields_.
+Exceptional Validation bridges your domain validation exceptions with the user interface by _capturing business exceptions_ and converting them into ordered validation errors.
+You don't have to run duplicate validation in your application/ui layers, nor even create custom validators, since you can _declaratively map the exceptions to their relevant form fields_ by the means of this library instead.

 ## Another Validation Library? 🤔

-No, it's not a validation library, and never intended to be.
-It doesn't provide any validation rules, validators, whatsoever.
-Instead, this is more of exception handling library, that formats exceptions as validator violations.
+No, it's not a validation library and never intended to be.
+It doesn't provide any validation rules, validators, constraints whatsoever.
+Instead, it is more of an exception handling library that formats exceptions in the validator format.

 Your domain validation logic could be implemented with any kind of third-party library, or even plain PHP, while Exceptional Validation will provide an easy way to accurately map validation exceptions to the particular properties they relate to.

+Even though it's not a strict requirement, it's recommended to use Symfony Validator as the main validation tool, since this library integrates it quite well.

 ## Why Exceptional Validation? ✨

-Traditional validation approaches often flow through two different layers - one at the HTTP/form level and another within domain objects - leading to duplication and potential inconsistencies.
+Ordinarily, validation flows through two different layers - one at the HTTP/form level and another within domain objects - leading to duplication and potential inconsistencies.

-Traditional approach usually makes abuses attribute-based validation, stripping down domain layer from all business logic it must've implemented.
-Also, we are forced to create custom validators for every kind of check we'd like to implement.
-This way, domain model ends up naked, as all business rules have leaked elsewhere.
+The traditional approach usually makes high use of attribute-based validation, which strips down the domain layer from most business logic it must've implemented on its own.
+Also, we don't have any other way to get a nice message on the form, but to create a custom validator for every special check we need.
+This way, the domain model ends up naked, since all business rules have leaked elsewhere.

-On the other hand, as common practice in DDD is that domain objects should be responsible for their own validation rules.
-Email value object validates it's format and business rules, it naturally throws exceptions that represent validation failures.
-RegisterUserService verifies that there's no duplicate user in the system, and naturally throws an exception.
-This is the model that expresses the business, and it should not be stripped down.
+On the other hand, there's a common practice in DDD that domain objects should be responsible for their own validation rules. `Email` value object validates its own format by itself, and it naturally throws an exception that represents validation failure. `RegisterUserService` normally verifies that there's no duplicate user in the system and naturally throws an exception.
+That is the kind of code that consummately expresses the model of the business, and therefore it should not be stripped down.

-Yet, with this new approach, it's a good question how can we these validation error to the end user?
+Yet, with this domain-driven approach, it's a good question how to make these validation errors get shown to the user?
-`EmailAlreadyTakenException` should be matched with `$email` property of the original command so that we would be able to return neat response to the Frontend with `email` as property path.
+In order for us to be able to return a neat Frontend response with `email` as a property path, it's necessary to match `EmailAlreadyTakenException` with `$email` property of the original `RegisterUserCommand`.

-That's exactly what this library is intended to do.
+That's exactly what Exceptional Validation is intended to do.

-By capturing exceptions like `EmailValidationFailedException` and mapping them to the specific form fields such as `$email`, you maintain a single source of truth for domain validation logic.
-Your domain enforces its invariants through value objects and services, while Exceptional Validation takes care that any validation failures will appear properly in your forms and API responses.
+By capturing exceptions like `EmailValidationFailedException` and mapping them to their particular form fields as `$email`, you maintain a single source of truth for domain validation logic.
+Your domain enforces its invariants through value objects and services, while this library ensures that any validation failures will appear properly in your forms and API responses.

 This approach:

-- Eliminates duplicate validation code across HTTP and domain layers;
+- Eliminates duplicate validation code across HTTP/application and domain layers;
 - Keeps business rules where they belong - in the domain;
 - Makes validation logic easily unit-testable;
 - Simplifies complex nested validation scenarios;
 - Eliminates the need for validation groups.

-## How it works? ⚙️
+## How does it work? ⚙️

-It primarily works as a [Command Bus](https://symfony.com/doc/current/messenger.html#multiple-buses-command-event-buses) middleware that intercepts exceptions, uses exception mapper to map them to the relevant form properties, and then formats captured exceptions standard [SF Validator](https://symfony.com/doc/current/validation.html) violations.
+Primarily it works as a [Command Bus](https://symfony.com/doc/current/messenger.html#multiple-buses-command-event-buses) middleware that intercepts exceptions, uses exception mapper to map them to the relevant form properties, and then formats captured exceptions as standard [SF Validator](https://symfony.com/doc/current/validation.html) violations.

 > Besides that, `ExceptionMapper` is also available for direct use w/o any middleware.
 You can
-> reference this service as `@phd_exceptional_validation.exception_mapper.validator`.
+> reference it as `@phd_exceptional_validation.exception_mapper.validator` service.

 ![Exceptional Validation.svg](https://raw.githubusercontent.com/phphd/exceptional-validation/refs/heads/main/assets/Exceptional%20Validation.svg)